UseToolSuite UseToolSuite

 Stream ProcessingComplex (Requires structural chunks)Native (Line-by-line processing)Complex (SAX Parsers required)

-Human LegibilityHigh (Clean syntax)Moderate (Hard to read massive matrices)Low (Angle bracket bloat)
+Human LegibilityHigh (Clean syntax)Moderate (Hard to read large matrices)Low (Angle bracket bloat)

 Querying MechanismsJMESPath, jq (External)SQL (if loaded to DB)XPath, XQuery (Native standards)